Graph inverse semigroups: their characterization and completion: Introduction

-We begin by recalling the definition of the polycyclic inverse monoids first introduced by Nivat and Perrot \cite{Nivat}.
-The polycyclic monoid $P_{n}$, where $n \geq 2$, is defined as a monoid with zero by the following presentation
+This paper is part of an ongoing programme to develop non-commutative Stone dualities \cite{Law6, Law7, Law8, LL} linking inverse semigroups, topological groupoids and $C^{\ast}$-algebras.
+Our goal here is to generalize \cite{Law22} from polycyclic inverse monoids to graph inverse monoids.
+Recall that the polycyclic monoid $P_{n}$, where $n \geq 2$, first introduced by Nivat and Perrot \cite{Nivat}, is defined as a monoid with zero by the following presentation